nileshsarkarRA/nileshsarkarRA/README.md

 ---

 ### 🚀 **Research Focus**
 I am an AI Researcher focused on **Large Language Models**, **Agentic Systems**, and **Mechanistic Interpretability**.
-Unlike typical API consumers, I build architectures from scratch to understand the mathematical limits of attention mechanisms.
+I build architectures from scratch to understand the mathematical limits of attention mechanisms.

 * **Deep Learning Research:** Implementing Transformers and CNNs from first principles (PyTorch).
 * **HPC & Systems:** Training 100M+ parameter models on my private **NVIDIA A100 (80GB)** cluster.